insideout/ai/_posts/2020-01-21-the-brain-predicts-reward-like-an-ai-says-new-deepmind-research.md

 related:
   - title: "DeepMind found an AI learning technique also works in human brains"
-    excerpt: "Developments in artificial intelligence often draw inspiration from how humans think, but now AI has turned the tables to teach us about how brains learn.
-Will Dabney at tech firm DeepMind in London and his colleagues have found that a recent development in machine learning called distributional reinforcement learning also provides a new ..."
+    excerpt: "Will Dabney at tech firm DeepMind in London and his colleagues have found that a recent development in machine learning called distributional reinforcement learning also provides a new explanation for how the reward pathways in the brain work.
+These ..."
     publishedDateTime: 2020-01-16T04:58:00Z
     webUrl: "https://www.newscientist.com/article/2230327-deepmind-found-an-ai-learning-technique-also-works-in-human-brains/"
     ampWebUrl: "https://www.newscientist.com/article/2230327-deepmind-found-an-ai-learning-technique-also-works-in-human-brains/amp/"